fsharp/fsharp/README.md

 Requires mono 3.0 or higher.

-On OSX, requires automake 2.69.
+OS X requires automake 2.69.
 To install from [homebrew](http://mxcl.github.com/homebrew):
 ```
 brew install automake
 ```

 ## How to Build

-### On Linux and other Unix systems:
+### Linux and other Unix systems:
 The usual:
 ```
 ./autogen.sh --prefix=/usr